odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 header to implement a security restriction on our website.
 If the header contains a specific URL in a whitelist we define, we're going to let users through.

-Ok, maybe that wasn't everyone of us -- but I damn sure made this mistake back then: trusting the `Referer` header to give us reliable information on the origin the user comes from.
+Ok, maybe that wasn't every one of us -- but I damn sure made this mistake back then: trusting the `Referer` header to give us reliable information on the origin the user comes from.
 The header was really useful until we figured that sending this information to sites could pose a potential threat to our users' privacy.